oyvindeh/ucss/README.md

 ```

 #### Logging
-The "logger" function is called every time there is a response to a request.
-It
+The "logger" function is called every time there is a response to a HTTP
-takes three parameters: "res" is a response object, as returned by
+request.
+It takes three parameters: "res" is a response object, as returned by
 [request](https://github.com/mikeal/request). "originalUrl" is a string that
 points to the HTML instance being visited. "loggedIn" is a boolean that is true
 if uCSS has sent an authentication cookie in the request header.